Ed Fagan: 2004 slave trade lawsuit against Lloyd's of London

 In the same year, Fagan unsuccessfully sued Britain's Lloyd's of London for insuring slave ships involved in the transatlantic slave trade.
 Fagan's inclusion of demands for financial compensation in his lawsuit was criticized by Kofi Mawuli Klu, the chairman of the Pan-Afrikan Taskforce for Internationalist Dialogue (PATFID); the Anti-Slavery Abolitionist Heritage Learning Movement and member of the Pan-Afrikan Reparations Coalition in Europe (PARCOE): "We have to make sure that the focus does not shift from the broad, deeper understanding of reparations to just one of financial compensation...We see action for reparations more as an educational issue of bringing masses of people into the fight against racism."

 2005 Kaprun disaster lawsuit

-Fagan attempted to represent the plaintiffs in a suit brought by relatives of 6 Americans who died in mountain railway disaster in Kaprun, Austria, which killed 155 people, but in August 2007, Southern District of New York Judge Shira Scheindlin disqualified Fagan from representing the plaintiffs, after noting that Fagan, who had filed for personal bankruptcy, had a personal interest in the litigation's outcome and made false representations to the court.
-Scheindlin slapped the attorney with a $5,000 fine.
-Fagan continues to seek winnings [2009] in this case with a former partner in the case that through their failed Florida partnership representing victims in the Louis J Pearlman fraud, allowed Fagan to vindictively sell his services to victims of that fraud.
-Fagan eventually deserted these clients after severely hurting their chances of any recovery due to his obstructionist and disingenuous involvement in their cases.
+Fagan attempted to represent the plaintiffs in a suit brought by relatives of six Americans who were among the 155 people killed in the Kaprun disaster in Austria.
+However, in August 2007, Southern District of New York Judge Shira Scheindlin disqualified Fagan from representing the plaintiffs, noting that he had filed for personal bankruptcy, had a personal interest in the litigation's outcome and made false representations to the court.
+Scheindlin fined him $5,000.